South Carolina Golf Cart Insurance (2026)

 Overview

-South Carolina requires liability insurance for all motor vehicles operated on public roads, including golf carts registered as low-speed vehicles (LSVs).
+South Carolina requires proof of liability insurance for permitted golf carts operated on public roads and for registered low-speed vehicles (LSVs).
 The state minimum liability coverage is 25/50/25.
 South Carolina has specific legislation addressing golf cart operation and has become one of the most golf cart-friendly states in the Southeast.

 Golf carts are extremely popular in South Carolina, particularly in coastal communities like Hilton Head Island, Kiawah Island, Myrtle Beach, and Pawleys Island, as well as in retirement and resort communities throughout the state.
 Hilton Head Island and Peachtree City (across the border in Georgia) are among the most famous golf cart communities in the nation.
 South Carolina has adopted specific laws that allow golf carts on certain roads and defines requirements for their operation.